a personal note from our president

 Over the decades that I’ve been walking with the Lord, I’ve experienced some wonderful seasons, but also some difficult trials.
 I’ve learned that growth and maturity come through periods where I don’t have the answers (stop talking) and seek to learn more about God’s plan and intentions (start listening, reading).

-I love my children.
-One of my daughters is married, one is graduating from college soon, and then there are the four boys.
-The oldest is in college, the second is a special needs wonder, and the two youngest are forever challenging me to be…younger.
-(I’m holding my own at present!)
+I love my 6 children.
+One of my daughters is married with our first grandson, my other daughter just finished her master’s degree.
+Then there are four boys.
+The oldest is in Heaven (see below), the second is a special needs wonder, and the two youngest are forever challenging me to be…younger.

-I love our non-profit company and doing work in that ministry.
+I love our non-profit company, GOW, and doing work in that ministry.
 Some of my closest brothers and sisters in Christ live in India and Pakistan.
-Knowing them has forever changed my life and perspective of the world.
+Knowing them has forever changed my life and perspective of the world. *Please take some time to read our story gowministries.org.

 I love water skiing behind the Mastercraft Prostar.